LaurentAjdnik/mcproxy/README.md

 They are independent projects that plug into an MCProxy.

+A list of such modules could be maintained, just like lists of MCP Clients/Servers are currently being built (see for instance [here](https://github.com/modelcontextprotocol/servers), [here](https://github.com/punkpeye/awesome-mcp-servers) or [here](https://github.com/wong2/awesome-mcp-servers)).

 ## Hosting

 They can be hosted locally or remotely as a service.